Section 8 Inspections

 There are five main types of inspections:

-• The initial inspection, which must take place before the HAP contract is executed.
+- The new/vacant inspection, which must take place before the HAP contract is executed.

-• Audit inspections are conducted for quality control purposes.
+- Audit inspections are conducted quarterly for quality control purposes.
 Homes are chosen at random and any home under contract may be chosen.

 Failed Inspections